Mental Health Changes During Perimenopause: Symptoms, Causes, and Support

 • Non-hormonal treatments: Again, I am not an MD, DO, APRN, or PA and am not offering medical advice.
 But, many of my clients have benefited from medications for depression and anxiety, like SSRIs.

-Can Mental Health Changes During Perimenopause Be Prevented?
+Can Perimenopause Mental Health Changes Be Prevented or Reduced?

 While not always preventable, symptoms may be reduced with: